Qatar Science & Technology Park: Facilities and Functions

 QSTP functions by providing office and lab space to tenant companies, in a complex of multi-user and single-user buildings, and by providing professional services and support programs to those companies, such as the flagship QSTP XLR8, a tech business accelerator program.
 In September 2005 the Government of Qatar passed a law making the science park a "free zone", allowing foreign companies to set up a 100 percent owned entity free from tax and duties.

+Management and Operations

+QSTP has a staff of 1000 which includes all individuals that work at the science park for the QSTP entities, as well QSTP management.

+Collaboration and Ecosystem

 A feature of QSTP is that it is co-located at Qatar Foundation's Education City alongside international universities.
 These include Carnegie Mellon, Cornell, Georgetown, Northwestern, Texas A&M and Virginia Commonwealth.
 The science park helps its tenant companies to collaborate with the universities, and acts as an incubator for spin-out ventures from the universities (and other sources).